-Approved by: CEO Revised by: MQA Date of revision: MAY/02/2022 Page 9 of 66
+Approved by: CEO Revised by: MQA Date of revision: JUN/02/2023 Page 9 of 65

-OMCS CR-01 / Rev.08 Principles for the Classification, and Construction of
+OMCS CR-01 / Rev.09 Principles for the Classification, and Construction of Steel Ships

-- 2.1.1.1 Regulations for the Classification of Vessels apply to: - a.
-Ships of 24 m length and above. - b.
+- b.
 Ships of less than 24 m length intended to operate in unrestricted waters. - c.
 Single hull ships of normal form and speed. - d.
 Sea-going ships designed primarily for the carriage of general cargo. - e.
 Refrigerated cargo ships where a controlled atmosphere (AC) notation is requested. - f.
 Oil tankers, chemical tankers, and gas carriers. - 2.1.1.2 On OMCS agreement, these Regulations may also be applied to classification of vessels not mentioned in 2.1.1.1. - 2.1.1.3 Vessels built in accordance with OMCS Rules or in accordance with sound and recognized international requirements, will be assigned a class on OMCS records and will continue to be classed so long as they are found to be maintained in accordance with the requirements of these Regulations. - 2.1.1.4 The Rules are framed on the understanding that vessels will be properly loaded and operated.
 They are not meant for special distributions of loading. - 2.1.1.5 When longitudinal strength calculations have been required, loading guidance is supplied to the Master by means of a Loading Manual and by means of a loading instrument. - 2.1.1.6 The Rules are framed on the understanding that vessels will not be operated in wind and sea states higher than those agreed for the design basis. - 2.1.1.7 Where an on-board computer system, having a longitudinal strength and/or a stability computation capability, is provided on a new vessel, or newly installed on an existing ship, then the system is to be certified for such use.